Retinoblastoma - Causes, Complications, Prevention, Diagnosis, Treatment

 Introduction

 Retinoblastoma is a type of cancer that affects the eye and initiates in the retina, which is the lining present within the eye.
 It is a sensitive part of the inner eye.
 This type of cancer affects kids more commonly but is rarely known to occur in adults.
-The function of the retina is to sense or detect the light and send the signals to the brain, where the interpretation of signals to images happens.
+The retina's function is to sense or detect light and send signals to the brain, which are interpreted into images.
 It can affect single or both eyes.

 What Are The Symptoms?